PhpUnitsOfMeasure/php-units-of-measure/README.md

 ```

 ### Arithmetic Operators
 There's also support for addition and subtraction.
-The values of `PhysicalQuantity` objects are immutable, and so these arithmetic methods return new quantity objects representing the results:
+The values of objects which implement the `PhysicalQuantityInterface` interface are immutable, and so these arithmetic methods return new quantity objects representing the results:

 ``` php
 use PhpUnitsOfMeasure\PhysicalQuantity\Volume;